 1. Have valid documents

 In Kenya, while purchasing a tock or any financial assets, the following documents are required: A valid Kenyan ID or passport, your Address, source of income, and cheques for banks linking.

 shares in Kenya can be bought in three main ways.
 Through a stockbroker, An online broker or an investment manager or financial adviser.
 The NSE should list a genuine brokerage firm.
 Should also be willing to advise you on the uncertainties that come with buying shares the advantages and also advise you on best stock markets you can invest in.

 3. Open a Central Deposit and Settlement account (CDS)

-This account enables you to buy and sell shares or other securities at the NSE similar to a normal savings account.
+This account enables you to buy and sell shares or other securities at the NSE similar to a typical savings account.
 It can be opened directly through the Central Bank or authorized dealers like commercial banks and stockbrokers.

 Depending on your preference, you can open an online account from the central bank portal or through and an individual broker.
-The minimum amount to buy a share normally is around Ksh1,200 per share and a monthly retainer of Ksh 100 to keep the account active.
+The minimum amount to buy a share is typically around Ksh1,200 per share and a monthly retainer of Ksh 100 to keep the account active.